this page may contain advertisement, sponsored, and affiliate links to recommended resources. see disclosure for more.

 Also, (do you really even need more things at this point?)... you can change and customize your website to your hearts content, as much as you want, whenever you want.
 Mine is ultra minimalist because that's me, but the sky's the limit with what you can do.

-Check out these other awesomely successful travel bloggers all using Jimdo: Just One Way Ticket, I Dreamed of This, Dante Harker, and Coffee with a Slice of Life.
-Like me, they all travel the world full-time and have profitable Jimdo websites.
+There's lots of other successful travel bloggers all using Jimdo, like Just One Way Ticket, I Dreamed of This, Dante Harker, and Coffee With a Slice of Life.
+Like me, they all travel full-time and have profitable Jimdo websites.
 Coincidence?
 I think not.

 "If you don't design your own life plan, chances are you'll fall into someone else's plan.
 And guess what they have planned for you?
 Not much."